hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: January 14, Saturday

+**Today's Progress**: Today I did a small improvement.
+I extended the item data with a name.
+This way, I can split the rendering of the id from the rendering of the name.
+Then I changed the rendering to use flexbox.
+I first thought I don't need to specify a width with flexbox.
+In the end, I chose percentage values.

+**Thoughts**: The progress is ok.
+Custom React propTypes are nice.
+Static typing would be even nicer (though not required for such a small project).
+Splitting the data will be needed when I include it in the redux state.

 ### Day 9: January 13, Friday

 **Today's Progress**: I managed to get the Grid layout of `react-bootstrap` working.
 Now I got a centered main column.
 The list is rendered with the Bootstrap `ListGroup` and `ListGroupItem`.
 I still have a problem with the focus pseudo-selector styling.